sugiyak/Realtime-Bus-Tracking/README.md

 An sytem that track the locations of the  buses running in the city of Boston.

 ## Descripion
+This app track busses running in the city of Boston.

 Each markers has different colors and they represent different busses.
 Bus locations are updated as time goes by.